-GR: 9, 10, 11, 12, One-half year, Credit: .5 PREREQUISITE: None.
+GR: 9, 10, 11, 12, One-half year, Credit: .5 PREREOUISITE: None.

 Students will be able to develop an understanding of fitness concepts and design a personal fitness program while developing an individualized level of health-related activities to complete assessments of their health-related fitness.
-Students will learn the relationships between physical activity, physical group interaction, cooperation, fitness. and appreciation for the abilities and limitations of self and others due to health-related outcomes.
+Students will learn the relationships between physical activity, physical interaction, cooperation. fitness. group appreciation for the abilities and limitations of self and others due to health-related outcomes.
 Through the course, students will gain knowledge and the skills needed to develop a lifelong pattern of physical activity.
-By the end of the course, students will: improve their physical fitness by participating in activities on the equipment: treadmill, ellipticals, stationary bikes, and step machines Students will also perform workouts such as HIIT (high intensity interval training) routines, circuit training, yoga, partner workouts. meditation. etc.
+By the end of the course, students will: improve their physical fitness by participating in activities on the equipment: treadmill, ellipticals, stationary bikes, and step machines Students will also perform workouts such as HIIT (high intensity interval training) routines, circuit training, yoga, partner workouts, meditation, etc.